Aerial Lift Safety

 Declan Sullivan's parents have been very supportive of the national awareness campaign.
 "We believe this is a positive step in preventing aerial lift accidents in the future," said Barry Sullivan, Declan's father.
 "Our hope is that schools that use these lifts will pay attention to the information presented on the website and make sure to institute a robust lift safety program."

-"While we cannot bring Declan back, we have said since last fall that we are committed to working with the Sullivan family and IOSHA to share the lessons we have learned to help reduce the possibility of an accident like this ever happening again," said Rev. John I. Jenkins, C.S.C., Notre Dame's president.
+"While we cannot bring Declan back, we are committed to working with the Sullivan family and IOSHA to share the lessons we have learned to help reduce the possibility of an accident like this ever happening again," said Rev. John I. Jenkins, C.S.C., Notre Dame's president.
 "The materials and information provided on the website are a part of our effort in that regard, and while not a substitute for formal training, they're a start for helping others understand key considerations for aerial lift safety."

 UpRight! arose out of the University of Notre Dame's public commitment to work with IOSHA, the family of Declan Sullivan and others on a national education campaign that addresses the importance of proper safety precautions and training related to aerial lifts when used for athletic practices and other events.
 Materials were developed in consultation with standards developed by the International Standards Organization, the American National Standards Institute, the Occupational Safety and Health Administration, and in consultation with risk management personnel and lift operation experts.
 Please access materials and other resources at www.LiftUpRight.org.